 Table 3 below lists the planned measures for the electric Residential programs, by program, along with the planned quantities, incentives per quantity, total incentives, and annual and lifetime savings.
 Table 4 shows planned costs in non-incentive cost categories for each program that are not allocated at the measure level.
 Table 5 and Table 6 show the same information for the planned Gas program, respectively.

+Table 3.
+Planned Measures for Electric Residential Programs